 A: If a renter claims that the damage was not caused by them, it is fair to listen to their side of the argument.
 However, if your housekeeper is confident in the fact that the damage was caused by this particular renter, and you have been working with him/her for a long time with no reason not to trust them, it is acceptable to explain this to your guests and rely on your housekeeper's opinion.
 Your guests should understand and respect your relationship with your staff.
 This is yet another reason why a clear check-in policy is recommended.

 A: While this is a rare occurrence, it is important to be prepared.
 Your best form of protection against disputes is a thorough rental agreement.
-If you have a signed rental agreement authorizing the damage deposit, and you have already charged or pre-authorized the damage deposit, you should be able to keep the full deposit.
-The rental agreement must be signed and dated with the same date that you charge the deposit.
-However, you do not have the right to hold on to the credit card number and charge for excess damage without the guest's consent.
+If you have a signed rental agreement you should be able to keep the full deposit.
+The rental agreement must be signed and dated prior to arrival.